 ² Budget units include: Academic Affairs, Advancement/Foundation, Athletics, Business and Finance, General Counsel/BOT, and Student Affairs.
 The budget process in academic affairs will be developed to ensure that academic divisions play an active role in developing the budgets for each college.

-► University Budget Committee
+► University Budget Advisory Committee

-The University Budget Committee (UBC) will be an advisory group consisting of representation from faculty, classified staff, unclassified exempt staff, students and administrators.
+The University Budget Committee (UBAC) will be an advisory group consisting of representation from faculty, classified staff, unclassified exempt staff, students and administrators.
 This body is advisory to the President and all members shall be appointed by the President based on recommendations from appropriate constituencies.
-The UBC will make recommendations to the President prior to finalizing budget recommendations from the President to the Board of Trustees.
+The UBAC will make recommendations to the President prior to finalizing budget recommendations from the President to the Board of Trustees.
 Final funding recommendations are expected to have clear linkages to the University’s Strategic Plan.

 While committee members are drawn from various constituencies, they are expected to apply a university-wide perspective to the budget deliberations and recommendations.
 The committee will be chaired by the Vice President for Finance and Administration who will have no voting rights.
-The UBC will have support from staff within Finance and Administration to complete its work.
+The UBAC will have support from staff within Finance and Administration to complete its work.
 For example, Finance and Administration will maintain minutes and official records of final recommendations.

 • Four faculty members recommended by the Faculty Senate Executive Committee